 Following the last several years’ successful events, Barton Turf Adventure Centre is proud once again to host this event

-Organised by Di & Andy Smith, to be held on SUNDAY 13th MAY 2018 at Barton Turf Adventure Centre (directions below) (in conjunction with the Go Wild at Barton Turf event).
+Organised by Di & Andy Smith, to be held on TBC 2022 at Barton Turf Adventure Centre (directions below) (in conjunction with the Go Wild at Barton Turf event).
 Entries close at 1.00 pm and the event is scheduled to start at about 2 pm.

 It is free entry to get in and there is free parking on site.
 If you must park in the village please be considerate of our neighbours and don’t park in Staithe Road.